Nirrleybo/nestjs/README.md

 [Debug](https://medium.com/javascript-in-plain-english/debugging-nestjs-in-vscode-d474a088c63b)

 ## Deploy
-The app will be depployed to [Heroku](https://dashboard.heroku.com/apps/mynestjs).
+The app will be deployed to [Heroku](https://dashboard.heroku.com/apps/mynestjs).

 ### Creating Postgres DB in Heroku
 Before we can deploy the app, we need to create a Postgress db in Heroku and to set the db credencials in a config file.